Functional optimal transport: map estimation and domain adaptation for functional data: Introduction

+{ Most known results and techniques on optimal transport between distributions on function spaces are related to Gaussian measures and Gaussian processes ~\citep{mallasto2017learning_wGP,masarotto2019procrustes_GP,knott1984optimal,pigoli2014distances}.
+These results are natural generalization from those of the multivariate Gaussian distributions~\citep{dowson1982frechet,givens1984class_W_prob}.
+Specifically, the 2-Wasserstein distance between Gaussian processes with certain covariance coincides with the Procrustes distance between the two covariance operators (cf. Section 2 of ~\cite{masarotto2019procrustes_GP}).
+Furthermore, there exists a linear subspace in Hilbert spaces where the optimal map between two centered Gaussian processes is well-defined as a linear operator.
+In practice, the Gaussian distribution assumption is clearly too restrictive in many domains.
+Our work may be viewed as a first step at addressing optimal transport in the domains of functions that go beyond the Gaussian assumption, and with a particular focus on learning the explicit transport map for sampled functional data.}

-The mathematical machinery of functional data analysis (FDA) \cite{hsing2015theoretical_fda}, along with recent advances in computational optimal transport via regularization techniques will be brought to bear on the aforementioned problems.
-First, we take a model-free approach, by avoiding making assumptions on the source and target distributions of functional data.
-Instead, we aim for learning the (stochastic) transport map directly.
+In our approach the mathematical machinery of functional data analysis (FDA) \citep{hsing2015theoretical_fda,ramsay2005_fda}, along with recent advances in computational optimal transport via regularization techniques will be brought to bear on the aforementioned problems.
+There are several ingredients in our work.
+First, we take a probabilistic model-free approach, by avoiding making assumptions on the source and target distributions of functional data.
+Instead, we aim to learn the (stochastic) transport map directly.
 Second, we follow the FDA perspective by assuming that both the source and target distributions be supported on suitable Hilbert spaces of functions $H_1$ and $H_2$, respectively.
 A map $T: H_1 \rightarrow H_2$ sending elements of $H_1$ to that of $H_2$ will be represented by a class of linear operators, namely the integral operators.
-In fact, we shall restrict ourselves to Hilbert-Schmidt operators, which are compact, and computationally convenient to regularize and amenable to theoretical analysis.
-Finally, the optimal \emph{deterministic} transport map between two probability measures on function spaces may not exist; the characterization of existence and uniqueness for the deterministic map remains unknown.
-To get around this, we enlarge the space of transport maps by allowing for stochastic coupling $\Pi$ between the two domains $T(H_1) \subseteq H_2$ and $H_2$, while controlling the complexity of such coupling via the entropic regularization technique initiated by~\cite{Cuturi-Sinkhorn-13}.
+In fact, we shall restrict ourselves to Hilbert-Schmidt operators, which are compact, computationally convenient to regularize and amenable to theoretical analysis.
+Finally, the optimal \emph{deterministic} transport map between two probability measures on function spaces may not exist, due to the general lack of absolute continuity discussed earlier.
+To overcome this difficulty, we enlarge the space of transport maps by allowing for stochastic coupling $\Pi$ between the two domains $T(H_1) \subseteq H_2$ and $H_2$, while the complexity of such coupling can be controlled via the entropic regularization technique~\citep{Cuturi-Sinkhorn-13}.